NilPointer-Software/bdfd-wiki/src/bdscript/channelPositionComplex.md

 # $channelPosition[]
-Returns the position of a specified channel in the server using it's ID.
+Returns the position of a given channel using its ID.

 ## Syntax
 ```
 $channelPosition[channel ID]